paulbradshaw/scraping-for-everyone/importio.md

 But because it's worked, you can now click **Save**.

 After a moment, you should be taken to the dashboard for that scraper.
 If you run it now, you will get the data for that page.

+**Great!
+We now have data on 20 models!
+What next?**

+Well, it would good to grab a few hundred so we can analyse more...

 ### Generating a list of URLs to scrape

+On the scraper dashboard you can apply this scraper to *more than one* URL.
+There are three ways to do this:

+* Manually type or paste URLs into the box
+* Generate URLs
+* Take URLs from another scraper ('extractor') - we'll do this later

+Of course typing URLs isn't much fun, so I'm going to show you how to generate a list of URLs - and then scrape them.

+Click on the button **Show URL Generator**

 The first page of the directory has a URL like this: `starnow.co.uk/talent/uk/models`